-Spring Window Checklist
+Table 5Spring Window Checklist

-V Step Resources

-Englisl EDUCATOR

-Basic o PORTAL USER

-same a Guide Access Report

-NO Кероге

-time each school year.
-The PNP Profile can be updated and saved

-as r necessary to meet the students needs.

-Repor ts in Educator Portal during the Spring Window

-1. Instruction and Assessment Planner:

-Select the flower icon to access the Spring Performance Report

-(mastery status of each Essential Element tested and the status

-of blueprint coverage for ELA and Mathematics, per student, per

-subject, at the date and time the report is accessed).

-2. Reports Tab Data Extracts for all three subjects unless

-otherwise indicated

-a.
-Blueprint Coverage Summary extract (ELA and

-mathematics only)

-b.
-DLM Instructionally Embedded Monitoring extract

-3. Reports Tab Alternate Assessment Reports

-a.
-Student Progress Report

-b.
-Blueprint Coverage Report (ELA and mathematics only)

-c.
-Class Roster Report

-d.
-Spring Performance Report

-HINT: All reports are secure documents containing student

-Personally Identifiable Information (PII).
-If

-downloaded, they must be securely stored, and if

-printed, they must be securely stored or destroyed

-after using them.

-L
+✓ Step Resources English Language Arts and Mathematics EDUCATOR Basic concepts and detailed steps during the spring window are the PORTAL USER GUIDE same as the fall window.
+Access NOTE: The First Contact Survey needs to be submitted only once each Report school year.
+The PNP Profile can be updated and saved as necessary to meet the student's needs.
+Reports in Educator Portal during the Spring Window 1) Instruction and Assessment Planner: Select the flower icon to access the Spring Performance Report.
+This is a per student per subject status report at the date and time it is accessed.
+The report displays the mastery status of each Essential Element tested and the status of blueprint coverage for ELA and Mathematics.
+2) Reports Tab Data Extracts a) Blueprint Coverage Summary extract (ELA and mathematics only) b) DLM Instructionally Embedded Monitoring extract (all three subjects) 3) Reports Tab Alternate Assessment Reports a) Blueprint Coverage Report (ELA and mathematics) b) Student Progress Report (ELA and mathematics) c) Spring Performance Report (ELA and mathematics) d) Class Roster Report (ELA and mathematics) HINT: All reports are secure documents containing student Personally Identifiable Information (PII).
+If downloaded, they must be securely stored, and if printed, they must be securely stored or destroyed after using them.

-☑ Step Resources Science Basic concepts during spring window: 1.
-Participation in the spring window is required.
-2. The system assigns Essential Elements and linkage level and adaptively delivers the testlets.
-3. All test administration occurs in the Test Management tab in Educator Portal (e.g., retrieving TIPs).
-Use the helplet video: Science e Test Tickets and TIPs in the Spring Window (about 2.5 minutes).
-4. Science testlets are adaptive (i.e., the linkage level of a testlet is based on results from the previous testlets).
-5. All instruction is provided outside Educator Portal.
-6. All testing occurs in the Student Portal.
-7. Student performance results from the spring testlets comprise the science end-of-year Individual Student Score Report.
-8. Students may receive 0 or 1 field test testlet after all science operational testlets have been submitted.
+V Step Resources Science Basic concepts during spring window: 1) Participation in the spring window is required.
+The system assigns Essential Elements and linkage level and adaptively delivers the testlets.
+3) All administrative tasks occur in the Test Management tab in Educator Portal (e.g., retrieving TIPs).
+Use the helplet video: Science Test Tickets and TIPs in the Spring Window (about 2.5 minutes).
+Science testlets are adaptive (i.e., the linkage level of a testlet is based on results from the previous testlets).
+5) All instruction is provided outside Educator Portal.
+6) All testing occurs in Student Portal.
+Only the results from spring testlets comprise the science end-of-year Individual Student Score Report.
+8) Students may receive 0 or 1 field test testlet after all science operational testlets have been submitted.
 Field test scores are not factored into the scores.
-9. The TIPs for spring science operational testlets and field test testlet ts are in the Test Management section of Educator Portal.
-Detailed steps on accessing and navigating Test Management for EDUCATOR science are provided in the EDUCATOR PORTAL USER GUIDE.
-PORTAL USER GUIDE Basic steps for spring science: EDUCATOR 1.
-Access the Test Management tab in Educator Portal.
-PORTAL USER GUIDE 2.
-Select and open the TIP for the testlet to be administered.
+9) The TIPs for spring science operational testlets and field test testlets are in the Test Management section of Educator Portal.
+Detailed steps on accessing and navigating Test Management for science are provided in the Educator Portal User Guide.
+EDUCATOR PORTAL USER GUIDE Basic steps for science in the spring window: EDUCATOR 1) Access the Test Management tab in Educator Portal.
+PORTAL USER GUIDE 2) Select and open the TIP for the testlet to be administered.
 EDUCATOR PORTAL USER GUIDE

-V Step Resources 3.
+V Step Resources 3) If needed, select the testlet's test ticket for the testlet name and the student's username and password.
 EDUCATOR PORTAL USER GUIDE HINT: The student's username and password are the same for both windows for all subjects and for field test testlets.
 Although a student's username remains the same from year to year, each year when the student is enrolled in Educator Portal, the student is assigned a brand-new password.
-4. EDUCATOR PORTAL USER GUIDE 5.
-Administer each testlet in Student Portal.
-EDUCATOR PORTAL USER GUIDE 6.
-Repeat the above general steps for each testlet.
+4) Schedule locations and times for assessment sessions.
+EDUCATOR PORTAL USER GUIDE 5) Administer each testlet in Student Portal.
+EDUCATOR PORTAL USER GUIDE 6) Repeat the above general steps for each testlet.
 HINT: After the submission of a completed science testlet, the Kite system will deliver the next science testlet in about 15 minutes.